yelircaasi/nebokrai-python-prototype/README.md

-* blocks and categories: entries may have block or category names specified, such as "work" or "transit", where an entry can be scheduled within another entry, such as work-related tasks (i.e. tasks bearing the "work" category tag) being scheduled inside an entry with the block tag "work", which is a planager-specific way of saying that work-related activities are scheduled during work hours
+* blocks and categories: entries may have block or category names specified, such as "work" or "transit", where an entry can be scheduled within another entry, such as work-related tasks (i.e. tasks bearing the "work" category tag) being scheduled inside an entry with the block tag "work", which is a nebokrai-specific way of saying that work-related activities are scheduled during work hours
 * categories can be binding or non-binding, where binding categories may be scheduled _exclusively_ inside entries with the corresponding block tag, whereas a non-binding category allows scheduling